 Angela Molloy Murphy, Director and Classroom Teacher

 Angela Molloy Murphy is the director of Rowanberry School, and has been an Early Childhood Educator for more than 20 years.
 She holds a Bachelors degree in Philosophy and a Master’s degree in Education with a specialization in Early Childhood.
 Angela is currently pursuing a doctoral degree in Educational Leadership, Curriculum and Instruction, at Portland State University.

 She is passionate about education, and considers herself a lifelong student as well as a teacher.
-In 2008 and 2016 she attended conferences for educators in Reggio Emilia, Italy to visit their renowned early childhood centers and study with some of the founders of this evolving pedagogy.
+In 2008 and 2017 she attended conferences for educators in Reggio Emilia, Italy to visit their renowned early childhood centers and study with some of the founders of this evolving pedagogy.
 She participated in a year-long Mentorship program at Portland’s Opal School and presented at the 2011 Summer Symposium Celebrating a Pedagogy of Listening and Relationships.
-In 2017 she presented at the 25th International Reconceptualizing Early Childhood Education conference in Toronto.
+In 2017 she presented at the 25th International Reconceptualizing Early Childhood Education conference in Toronto, and at the Childhood and Materiality VIII Conference on Childhood Studies in Jyväskylä, Finland in 2018.

 Angela founded Rowanberry School as an inspired culmination of her devotion to education, love of the arts, and reverence for the young child.
 Her writings on education can be found at: angelamolloymurphy.com